Judy R. Dubno: Career

 After completing her post-doctoral fellowship, Dubno remained at the UCLA School of Medicine as a faculty member for several years.
 In 1991 she joined the Medical University of South Carolina in Charleston, South Carolina.
 As of 2023, she is a distinguished university professor and director of research in the department of otolaryngology at the Medical University of South Carolina in Charleston.
 Her research has been supported by grants from the National Institutes of Health (NIH) since 1981, and she has co-authored over two hundred articles since 1987.

 Among her many accomplishments, Dubno has contributed to the development of the Speech Intelligibility Index (SII), which is a measure of speech clarity that takes into account the audibility of different speech sounds.
 The SII has been extensively used in the fitting of hearing aids and the design of hearing assistive devices.
 Dubno has also been involved in the development and validation of the Hearing in Noise Test (HINT), which is a widely used measure of speech perception in noise.
 HINT uses sentences presented in a background of noise to measure speech recognition abilities in noisy environments.

 Dubno has served on four National Academies of Science, Engineering, and Medicine consensus committees, and was the 2014-2015 President of the Acoustical Society of America.
 She served on NIH review panels, and was a member of the NIH National Institute on Deafness and Other Communication Disorders (NIDCD) Advisory Council.
 She also served as President of the Association for Research in Otolaryngology.

 Awards

 In 2011 Dubno was awarded the Jerger Career Award for Research in Audiology.
 In 2012, she was the inaugural recipient of the MUSC Peggy Schachte Research Mentor Award.
-She was also awarded the South Carolina Governor's Award for Excellence in Science, which honors an individual or team from South Carolina whose achievements in science deserve wider recognition.
+In 2018, she was awarded the South Carolina Governor's Award for Excellence in Science, which honors an individual or team from South Carolina whose achievements in science deserve wider recognition.

 She has also received the Honors of the American Speech-Language-Hearing Association, the Life Achievement Award from the American Auditory Society, the South Carolina Governor's Award for Excellence in Science, and the Gold Medal from the Acoustical Society of America.